Former Prince Andrew Faces Renewed Calls to Assist U.S. Epstein Inquiry

 “I don’t comment on his particular case,” Starmer said.
 “But as a general principle I’ve held for a very long time is that anybody who has got relevant information in relation to these kinds of cases should give that evidence to those that need it.”

-U.S. Lawmakers Demand Accountability
+U.S. Lawmakers Push for Accountability

-“Our work will move forward with or without him, and we will hold anyone who was involved in these crimes accountable, no matter their wealth, status or political party,” the lawmakers said in a statement released on Friday.
+“Our work will move forward with or without him, and we will hold anyone who was involved in these crimes accountable, no matter their wealth, status or political party,” the lawmakers said in a statement on Friday.
 “We will get justice for the survivors.”

 This article was rewritten by JournosNews.com based on verified reporting from trusted sources.
 The content has been independently reviewed, fact-checked, and edited for accuracy, neutrality, tone, and global readability in accordance with Google News and AdSense standards.